flow/flow-codemod/README.md

 let map: Map<any, any> = ...
 ```

-`any` is used for all inserted type arguments, duplicating the implicit
-previous behavior.
+This prepares code for an upcoming change to strict type argument processing.
+For instructions and more info, see documentation in the transform subdirectory.